Nadrieril/charon/README.md

 </div></p>

 # Charon

+Charon is the front-end of a Rust program verification pipeline.
+It interfaces with rustc to extract the information of a Rust crate and convert it to an easy-to-process file.

+It is based on rustc's MIR (control-flow-based intermediate representation)

-Charon acts as an interface between the rustc compiler and program verification projects.
-Its purpose is to process Rust crates and convert them into files easy to handle by program verifiers.
+Charon is an interface between the rustc compiler and program verification projects.
+It processes Rust crates to extract the information needed by program verifiers: types, traits, and convert them into files easy to handle by program verifiers.
 It is implemented as a custom driver for the rustc compiler.

 Charon is, in Greek mythology, an old man carrying the souls of the deceased accross the